Light infantry: Revolution and Napoleon

-In 1793, the Ancien Régimes Chasseur battalions were merged with volunteer battalions in new units called Light Infantry half-brigades (demi-brigades d’infanterie légère).
+In 1793, the Ancien Régime's Chasseur battalions were merged with volunteer battalions in new units called Light Infantry half-brigades (demi-brigades d'infanterie légère).
 In 1803, the half-brigades were renamed regiments.
 These units had three battalions of three regular Chasseurs companies, one elite Carabiniers company and one reconnaissance voltigeurs company.

 In Napoléon's Imperial Guard, many units used names linked to light infantry: